Receiving your equity when forcing the sale of a home in California

 In certain cases, the court may appoint a partition referee, whose usual duty is to sell the property.
 However, those duties can also include holding the proceeds of sale until the court determines the costs, fees, offsets and expense reimbursements in an accounting between the co-owners.
 Code of Civil Procedure Sections 873.030(a) & 873.010.
 Even further: “The referee may perform any acts necessary to exercise the authority conferred by this title or by order of the court,” which may include providing a report on offsets, in addition to changing the locks on uncooperative co-owners of real estate and occupants, if allowed by the court.
 Code of Civil Procedure Section 873.060 & 873.070.

 Contact an Experienced California Partition Lawyer

 The bottom line is that a skilled partition attorney in California will ensure that the rights of co-owners are properly advanced in the courts to maximize the outcome.
-If you have further questions, do not hesitate to call us at (844) 4-TALKOV (825568) or email us at info(at)talkovlaw.com to speak with a real estate attorney in California.
+If you have further questions, do not hesitate to call us at (844) 4-TALKOV (825568) or email us at info(at)talkovlaw.com to speak with an attorney today.